GoblinArchives/LiminalHorror/The Mall/The Mall Character Creation.md

 *   **If they are an employee**: what is their uniform?
 Did they bring a change of clothes with them into work?
 * **Name:** What is your character’s name?

-## Step 5: Complete this step as a party:
+## Step 5: Entanglements (complete as a party)
-### Entanglements

-**Connection**: Choose/Create a NPC that your character has a connection with.
+**a.
+Connection**: Choose/Create a NPC that your character has a connection with.
 Describe them and their connection to you.

-**Bonds**: Describe the bond you have with one other player at the table.
+**b.
+Bonds**: Describe the bond you have with one other player at the table.

    1. Crush
    2. Dating